ch4itu/EternalBliss/README.md

 ## 🎮 Gameplay Loop

 - **Create Hero** → Opt-in mints your Hero NFT and initializes stats.
-- **Explore** → Move across forests, villages, mountains, and lakes (browser-rendered map).
+- **Explore** → Move across forests, villages, mountains, lakes, and more (browser-rendered map).
 - **Battle** → Fight enemies, earn gold & XP using transparent on-chain formulas:
   - Gold = `enemyLevel * 10 + 15`
   - XP = `enemyLevel * 15 + 20`
+- **Navigate** → Use boats to cross water bodies (15 moves per boat) or pickaxes to clear mountains (10 uses per pickaxe).
 - **Progress** → Spend gold on items, trade with peers using atomic transfers.
 - **Offline Play** → The game can be played completely offline; local state is stored, then synced back to Algorand in one efficient transaction.
-- **Immortality** → Your Hero NFT is forever etched on-chain — your story can’t be lost.
+- **Immortality** → Your Hero NFT is forever etched on-chain — your story can't be lost.

 ---